heathermiller/dist-prog-book/chapter/4/dist-langs.md

 #### GraphX (2013)

 Many real world problems are expressed using graphs.
-GraphX is a system built on top of the Spark MapReduce framework { // TODO cite RDD } that exposes traditional graph operations while internally representing a graph as a collection of RDD's.
+GraphX is a system built on top of the Spark MapReduce framework {% cite zaharia2012resilient --file dist-langs.bib %} that exposes traditional graph operations while internally representing a graph as a collection of RDD's.
 GraphX exposes these operations through what it calls a Resilient Distributed Graph (RDG).
-Internally, an RDG is a collection of RDD's that define a vertex split of a graph { // TODO CITE powergraph }.
+Internally, an RDG is a collection of RDD's that define a vertex split of a graph {% cite gonzalez2012powergraph --file dist-langs.bib %}.
 Because they are built on top of RDD's, RDG's inherit immutability.
 When a transformation is performed, a new graph is created.
 In this way, fault tolerance in GraphX can be executed the same way as it is in vanilla Spark; when a fault happens, the series of computations is remembered and re-executed.